Energean has100 % working interest in the Ioannina licence, onshore Western Greece.

 In August 2015, Energean acquired a high resolution Airborn Gravity Gradiometry (AGG) survey of Ioannina which included aeromagnetic data and high resolution digital elevation mapping as part of the exploration work programme.

 Repsol farmed-in the concession by acquiring a 60% stake and the Operatorship in 2017.
 The joint venture conducted a seismic survey in 2018-2019 and in early 2021 Repsol decided to withdraw from the licence.
-Energean agreed to get back both the Operatorship and the remaining 60% working interest and has been granted by the Hellenic Hydrocarbons Resources Management an extension of the exploration phase which now expires in October 2021.
+Energean agreed to get back both the Operatorship and the remaining 60% working interest.
+Total exploration stage expires on April 2nd, 2025.